SUMMARY

 DESCRIPTION

-Can be brown, copper, grey or tan in color with black lateral stripes on the upper half of the body and a lateral stripe from mid section fading out towards the tail.
-A lean snake, the Copperhead Racer is slender relative to its length and when fully grown will be ~3cm in diameter at upwards of 2+ meters long.
-Medium to large sized round eyes with round pupils on a slender head usually flat color on top with black vertical stripes over the eyes.
+Can be brown, copper, or tan in color with black lateral stripes on the upper half of the body and a lateral stripe from mid section fading out towards the tail.
+Color transitions from tan or brown to dark brown or grey towards the tail in most individuals.
+The Copperhead Racer is slender relative to its length and when fully grown will be ~3.5cm in diameter at upwards of 1.5+ meters long.
+Medium sized, round eyes with round pupils on a slender head usually copper or brown color on top with black vertical stripes over the eyes.

 BEHAVIOR